 Since the late-1980s, there has been a substantial increase in the proportion of households spending more than 30 percent of their income on housing.
-Between 1988 and 1997 the proportion rose from 11 percent to 25 percent of households, before levelling off at 24 percent in 1998 and 2001.
+Between 1988 and 1997, the proportion rose from 11 percent to 25 percent of households, before levelling off.

-Proportion of households with housing cost outgoings-to-income ratio greater than 30 percent, 1988-1998, 2001 and 2004
+Figure EC5.1 Proportion of households with housing cost outgoings-to-income ratio greater than 30 percent, 1988-1998, 2001 and 2004

-Source: Derived from Statistics New Zealand's Household Economic Survey (1988-2004), by the Ministry of Social Development Note: Since 1998, the Household Economic Survey has been conducted on a three-yearly basis, rather than annually
+Source: Derived from Statistics New Zealand's Household Economic Survey (1988-2004), by the Ministry of Social Development

 High housing costs relative to household income are of more concern in respect of low-income households.
-The proportion of households in the lowest 20 percent of the (equivalised) household income distribution spending more than 30 percent of their income on housing rose from 16 percent in 1988 to reach a peak of 49 percent in 1994 before levelling off at 41-42 percent over the period 1996-2001.
-In 2004, this proportion had fallen to 35 percent.57 While this represents a substantial improvement, the proportion of low-income households spending more than 30 percent of their income on housing is still over twice as high as it was in 1988.
+The proportion of households in the lowest 20 percent of the equivalised household income distribution spending more than 30 percent of their income on housing rose from 16 percent in 1988 to reach a peak of 49 percent in 1994 before levelling off at 41-42 percent over the period 1996-2001.
+In 2004, this proportion had fallen to 35 percent.58 While this represents a substantial improvement, the proportion of low-income households spending more than 30 percent of their income on housing is still over twice as high as it was in 1988.